THE TRADITIONAL & SOCIAL LIFE OF YIMKHIUNG TRIBE COVERING FAMILY LIFE, VARIOUS PROFESSIONS, TABOOS ETC.

 - Dormitory/(community houses)log drum:

-The Yimchungru people by and large practice jhuming system of cultivation.
+The Yimkhiung people by and large practice jhuming system of cultivation.
 Field terracing was not practiced till recently.
 Due to rugged condition of terrains; terrace field cannot be carried out extensively.
-There are two great rivers, which flow through the center of the Yimchungru land.
-The Zungki and the Yai River.
+There are two great rivers, which flow through the center of the Yimkhiung land.
+The Züngki and the Yai River.
 But both the rivers have not served any purpose due to its deep flow making it impossible to navigate for agricultural purposes.
 However, of late two Hydel projects have come up which could be of great benefit in days to come.
-The Likimro Hydel Project in Pungro area and the Huhrongke Project in Shamatore area.
-The Saramati, the highest mountain in the state in Pungro area of the Yimchungru land: moreover, the Pungro area boast of minerals like coal, lime stone, nickel, chromium, steel, iron ore in Bokphur and Mimi belts.
+The Likimro Hydel Project in Pungro area and the Hührongke Project in Shamatore area.
+The Saramati, the highest mountain in the state is in Pungro area of the Yimkhiung land: moreover, the Pungro area boast of minerals like coal, lime stone, nickel, chromium, steel, iron ore in Bukphur and Mimi belts.
 The ONGC has carried out extraction works in these areas.
 A variety of flora and fauna exists in the land.
 Cultivation and the use of narcotic drug plants are known among the people.
 The famous Mithun and Tragopan is found in plenty in the Saramati belt.
-Ginseng, the wonder plant is also found in the Saramati belt and on the high hills in some regions of the Yimchungru inhabited areas.
+Ginseng, the wonder plant is also found in the Saramati belt and on the high hills in some regions of the Yimkhiung inhabited areas.